kgoutham745/codex-io/README.md

 ## Features:

--Multiple Programming Languages: CodexIO supports a wide range of programming languages, including but not limited to C++, Java, Python, JavaScript, and more.
+-**Multiple Programming Languages**: CodexIO supports a wide range of programming languages, including but not limited to C++, Java, Python, JavaScript, and more.

--Real-time Code Execution: Users can write their code in the browser and see the results instantly, without having to install any additional software or IDE.
+-**Real-time Code Execution**: Users can write their code in the browser and see the results instantly, without having to install any additional software or IDE.

--Syntax Highlighting: The code editor in CodexIO provides syntax highlighting, making it easier to read and write code.
+-**Syntax Highlighting**: The code editor in CodexIO provides syntax highlighting, making it easier to read and write code.

--Error Handling: The compiler displays error messages if there are any syntax or runtime errors in the code, helping users identify and fix issues quickly.
+-**Error Handling**: The compiler displays error messages if there are any syntax or runtime errors in the code, helping users identify and fix issues quickly.

--Shareable Links: Users can easily share their code and its output by copying the URL from the address bar.
+-**Shareable Links**: Users can easily share their code and its output by copying the URL from the address bar.

 ## Usage: